 The iconic New England city of Boston, Massachusetts, is 220 miles northeast of New York City.
 Boston has a population of nearly 650,000 and is one of the oldest cities in America.
-To get from New York City to Boston there are several transportation options.
+To get from New York City to Boston, there are several transportation options.
 Consider the pros and cons of each option to choose the best transportation option for you.
-Advance booking of many of these options can offer additional savings.
+Advanced booking of many of these options can offer additional savings.

 Boston played an important role in the American Revolution, which can be explored by walking the 2.5 mile Freedom Trail.
 A self-guided tour can cover many of the important landmarks.
 Other popular Boston attractions include Quincy Market, the Boston Museum of Science, and Fenway Park.

 A day trip to Boston from New York City can be ambitious since car travel can take up to five hours, but it is doable.
-To make travel worthwhile and to enable you to really get a seafood-packed bite or a hint of the rich history in Boston, a night overnight might be a better idea.
+To make travel worthwhile and to enable you to get a seafood-packed bite or a hint of the rich history in Boston, a night overnight might be a better idea.

 01 of 04